Prescott Wright: International Tournee of Animation

 Taking up an offer to take on distribution of the "Tourney (sic) of Animation" (as it was initially written), he acquired eight films from KQED-TV and began FilmWright, his small film distribution company, to late 1970.

 About 1966 several members of ASIFA-Hollywood (Bill Scott, Bill Littlejohn, Les Goldman and June Foray) decided to put together an international animation program to be shown at the Los Angeles County Museum of Art.
 Since it was almost impossible to see quality animation in the US at that time, Prescott became active with the group when he joined the AFI in 1969 and, having worked previously in film distribution, he was asked to head the project when they decided to show the program in other cities.
 Under his guidance, the program became known as the International Tournee of Animation and, in late 1970 or early 1971, he began to book the program at the San Francisco Museum of Modern Art, university campuses and other cultural institutions around this country.

-FilmWright offered animators an interesting and generous contract when Wright produced the Tournee.
-As producer, the company received 50% of the gross while the remaining 50% was split among the artists.
-About half of the money going to the animators was split evenly between each filmmaker and the remaining amount was split based the length of each short film.
-This meant that a very short film got slightly less than one which was a minute or two longer.
+FilmWright produced the Tournee under a contract in which the company received 50% of gross revenue, with the other 50% distributed among the animators.
+Of the animators' share, roughly half was divided equally between each filmmaker, while the remainder was allocated proportionally based on the length of each short film.
+This meant shorter films received a somewhat smaller share than longer ones.